i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-es-lint/README.md

   useWebpackLoader: true,
   breakOnError: false,
   configFilePath: null when found in project || default from module,
+  ignoreFilePath: null when found in project || default from module,
-  ignoreFilePath: null when found in project || default from module }
+  fixErrors: null when found in project || default from module, }
 ```